zwilsoncc/docs/pages/docs/deployment-types/docker.md

 However, if your deployment doesn't receive any HTTP(S) requests for a long time, it will most likely be added to the list of deployments that will fall into a light sleep if the platform experiences a lot of load.

-There's no definite answer to how long it will take until such a deployment goes to sleep, because the time will automatically be calculated based on the platform's load and the amount of deployments on it.
+There's no definite answer to how long it will take until such a deployment goes to sleep because the time will automatically be calculated based on the platform's load and the number of deployments on it.
 But if your deployment is linked to an alias, it's less likely to ever fall into a sleep when not being accessed.

 All in all, sleeping deployments are here to reduce the effort the system has to push into keeping those running that aren't being accessed at all (which usually means they're inactive and not needed anymore).